 After reading about my love for the old Star Weekly magazine, a local collector of all things vintage named Ken Hatt lent me eight original wartime issues for my reading pleasure!
 Here’s a peek inside.

 Ken Hatt of Radium Hot Springs, British Columbia is an inveterate collector who owns numerous vintage magazines, including eight Star Weeklies published from 1941 to 1943.
-(This photo was taken by my friend, local photographer John Niddrie.
-To visit his website, click John Niddrie.)
+(This photo was taken by my friend, local photographer John Niddrie.)

 These are collectible because the Toronto Star never kept copies of its own magazine, and the only existing copies are in the hands of private collectors.
-You can read my previous post by clicking: Star Weekly At War.
-You can also view my collection of Star Weekly covers; I'm adding one almost every week.
+You can read my previous post by clicking: Star Weekly At War, and view my collection of Star Weekly covers here.

 Since I’ve only seen covers pasted into my mother’s scrapbook, it was great fun to comb through photographs inside.
 There are no articles, just photos that captured popular culture back then as well as Canada’s commitment to the war, which was of course on everyone’s mind.